 The absence of an employee can have a huge negative impact on a business; it can reduce productivity and place an increased burden on the remaining workforce.
-It is therefore in every employer’s best interest to ensure an employee’s return from an absence as soon as possible, in a healthy and safe capacity.
+It is therefore in every employer’s best interest to ensure an employee’s return from an absence as soon as possible, in a healthy and safety support capacity.

 In 2013/2014 28.2 million days were lost due to work-related ill health or injury, which is equivalent to an average of 16 days per case.
 Although it is appreciated that not all absences from work are attributed to a work related injury or illness, this figure highlights the significance of the issue.